marcorieser/statamic-instagram/README.md

-# Statamic Instagram
+# Statamic Instagram Business API

-> Statamic Instagram lets you fetch data via the Instagram Business API into your Statamic site.
+> Statamic Instagram Business API lets you fetch data via the Instagram Business API into your Statamic site.

 ## Features

-- Fetch Instagram posts via Meta's [Instagram API](https://developers.facebook.com/docs/instagram-platform)
+- Fetch Instagram posts via Meta's [Instagram Business API](https://developers.facebook.com/docs/instagram-platform)
 - Support image manipulation through Glide by proxying the images

 ## Limitations
 - Currently, you are in charge of refreshing your Access Token once it expires.
-I hope to add auto refreshing very soon.
+I hope to add auto-refreshing very soon.

 ## How to Install